diesel-rs/diesel/guide_drafts/style_guide.md

     }
 ```

+Why?
+While it costs vertical space,
-The reasoning for this is simple: While I hate the curly brace being on its own line, I hate having part of the function signature being at the same indentation level as the function body (I need an easily identifiable visual separator), and we need the indentation level of the function body to be independent of the struct definition.
+the opening bracket visually separates the function signature and the fuction body
+which may be at the same indent level (as above).
+Additionally, we need the indentation level of the function body to be independent of the struct definition.

 ### Do not token align.

-Just don't.

-It rarely actually improves readability.
-The next line should start 4 spaces deeper than the previous, at the same indentation level, or 4 spaces shallower.
-Not 7 because it lets a `:` line up, as we'll have to re-align everything as soon as we add a longer key.
+The next line should start
+4 spaces deeper than the previous,
+at the same indentation level,
+or 4 spaces shallower,
+not 7 because it lets a `:` line up.

 Examples: